jscarle/BuildVersion.Cli/README.md

 ## Requirements

-You must have the .NET 8 runtime or SDK installed.
+You must have the .NET 8, .NET 9, or .NET 10 runtime or SDK installed.

 ## Installation